zeefromzee/c_stuf/README.md

 ##  Projects Included
 Some of the projects you’ll find here:
 - **Rock, Paper, Scissors** – A fun command-line game against the computer
+- **Hangman Game**- A fun way to pass your time bu guessing words

 (*More projects are being added as I keep learning!*)